-C intervenes with ferret-like quickness:
+C intervenes, ferret-quick:

 C: "I'm thinking graduation exercise kind of thing.
 You know we might actually blow something up.
 Obviously we don't want to".

 E (not F, the previous turn-holder) acknowledges C's turn with gesture and gaze, but in a manner that suggests surprise-further confirming that C's strategy was to wait for a general lapse of inhabitance before starting to speak.